 Public defenders file lawsuit over harassment by inmates

-CHICAGO (AP) _ Female public defenders have filed a sexual harassment lawsuit in Chicago, saying Cook County officials failed to protect them from inmates who masturbate during jail visits and at courthouse holding cells.
+CHICAGO – Female public defenders have filed a sexual harassment lawsuit in Chicago, saying Cook County officials failed to protect them from inmates who masturbate during jail visits and at courthouse holding cells.

 The federal lawsuit describes encounters in which detainees masturbate and leer at lawyers.
 It seeks class action status on behalf of women working for the Public Defender’s office, including more than 200 of 400 staff attorneys.